 Depending on the enterprise site you’re working with, you might be able to use a “normal” SEO tool.
 And just go to a higher plan.

-In fact, many SEO platforms (like SEMRush) offer a custom plan for enterprise clients.
+But many SEO platforms (like Semrush) offer a custom plan for enterprise clients.

 Making a change (even a small one) on an enterprise site isn’t always easy to do.

 That’s because an enterprise-level site usually has multiple people (and departments) all working on the site.

 For example, let’s say that you’re a marketing agency working with an enterprise SEO client.
 And you notice that a certain set of pages on that site have multiple H1 tags.

 As you know, you only want one H1 tag per page.
 It’s one of those things that’s not going to kill the site’s on-page SEO.
 But it’s a smart thing to fix.

 So you send an email to a developer that works on the site: “Hey Mark, I noticed that your category pages have multiple H1 tags.
 Can you fix that for me?
 Thanks.”

 Sometimes the developer will be able to make that fix.